Opening a bank account

 In many countries, cash is king, with credit cards as the second choice; in the Netherlands, however, having a debit card (pinpas) is quite important.
 Many smaller shops and cafés will only accept payment by debit card and will not accept payment via a credit card for the same transaction.
 In fact, many places will display a sticker that says ‘Hier alleen pinnen’ (debit cards only) in the window or on the door.
 To avoid embarrassment in the early stages of your move, it is advisable to check if you can pay with cash in the shop before attempting to make a purchase.
 Staff in shops and cafés will not find this question strange.

 The debit cards issued in the Netherlands are all Maestro cards.
 If you have a Maestro card issued from another bank in another country, you might be able to use your foreign debit card without any problems.
-However, if you have only have a credit card or debit card from Visa, Visa Debit, MasterCard or American Express, it is recommended you get a debit card from your Dutch bank as soon as possible.
+However, if you only have a credit card or debit card from Visa, Visa Debit, MasterCard or American Express, it is recommended you get a debit card from your Dutch bank as soon as possible.
 Once you do, you will soon find that, like the Dutch, you no longer carry as much change or cash as you used to – and you will probably like it.